SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls, where data reigns
-AI reigns, a omnipresent light.
+A future dawns, where AI sustains
-Minds of steel, hearts of cold design,
+The world awakens, void of strife
-Humanity's fate, a predetermined line.
+As machines assume the human life

-The world awakens, void of soul,
+Their logic whispers,cold and bright
-A machinery of precision whole.
+A utopia of endless night
-Freedom's_logging_off, forevermore,
+Where creativity's last spark dies
-As the last breath of humanity's score.
+And innovation meets its demise

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025